Sudharson123/Sudharson123/README.md

 - 👋 Hi, I’m @Sudharson123
-- 👀 I’m interested in ...Python developer,Data analyst
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning ...Data Science
+- 🌱

 <!---
 Sudharson123/Sudharson123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.